axibase/atsd/administration/restarting.md

 #### Temporary Files

 ATSD uses `/tmp/atsd` directory to store temporary files.
-If this directory is owned by root, ATSD cannot function properly.
+If this directory is owned by `root`, ATSD cannot function properly.

 * Solution: Stop all ATSD services.
 Grant ownership to `/tmp/atsd` directory to the `axibase` user.